-Entering his 13th year as head coach of the University of New Mexico men's golf team, UNM alumnus Glen Millican has enjoyed tremendous success at his alma mater, culminating with the Lobos' fifth-place finish at the 2013 NCAA Championship, the team's second fifth-place effort in the national event under Millican.
+Entering his 14th year as head coach of the University of New Mexico men's golf team, UNM alumnus Glen Millican has enjoyed tremendous success at his alma mater, winning an unprecendented six Mountain West championships, including back-to-back titles in 2013-14.
+He also has led UNM to a pair of fifth-place finishes at the NCAA Championship -- in 2005 and 2013.

 Millican has been at the helm of the program since June 25, 2001, and is only the seventh head coach in its history.
-Since his hire, Millican has won 22 tournaments and five conference titles, both numbers are second in school history for a Lobo coach.
+Since his hire, Millican has won 26 tournaments and six conference titles, both numbers are second in school history for a Lobo coach.
+He now trails Dick McGuire (1954-76) in all-time tournament victories by just two and conference championships by four.

 Millican was a three-year letterwinner for UNM from 1994-1998.
 He had seven top-10 finishes in 27 career tournaments and placed 11th at the 1997 WAC Championships.
 He also was a 1997 Academic All-American, posting a 3.34 GPA in working towards his degrees in General Management and Human Resources.
 Millican also earned his M.B.A in 2000 from UNM's Anderson School of Management.